 These are to name a few.
 The most significant impact of offshoring is how it changes lives.

-How Does Business Process Outsourcing Change Lives?
+How does Business Process Outsourcing (BPO) change lives?

 The BPO industry continues to change lives today, not only for the entrepreneurs and companies but also for the employees.